 This post might be a bit out of the overall context but I thought it couldn’t hurt to loose a few words about a recent coding project of mine.
-As you might have noticed, I have put some of my queer open source projects on Gitlab after emigrating from Github last year.
+As you might have noticed, I have put some of my open source projects on Gitlab after emigrating from Github last year (and moved on to Codeberg in September 2021).
 Most of the things there are quite particular and probably only interesting to few.
 Recently, however, I was looking for a way to generate Libreoffice Writer documents on the PHP based server part of a web application and thought that there must at least be half a dozen projects in public repositories with a solution for me.
 To my surprise it turned out that this was not the case, so I set out to put a library together on my own and open source it for others to benefit as well.

 One project I have found that would have partly solved my problem is ‘Tiny But Strong‘.
 The library offers a convenient way to fill in text and graphics into existing Libreoffice documents with placeholders.
 Sounds great at first but an important requirement of mine was that I didn’t only want to insert plain text that is formatted with the styles of the paragraph a placeholder is in but to have different styles such as bold, italics, superscript and color in the text as well.
 Turns out that Tiny But Strong can’t do that.